 (a) The powers and authorities expressly conferred on it by these Rules and

-In particular the Committee may seek, and use the funds of the Society to pay for legal advice on any matter concerning or relating to the affairs of the Society on any occasion when the Committee consider that it is necessary or advisable so to do.
+In particular the Committee may seek, and use the funds of the Society to pay for, legal advice on any matter concerning or relating to the affairs of the Society on any occasion when the Committee considers that it is necessary or advisable so to do.

-(e) In the interests of continuity the Honorary Secretary shall hold office for such period as may be determined by the Committee.
+(e) In the interests of continuity the Honorary Secretary shall hold office for such period as may be determined by the Committee from time to time.

-5. HONORARY SECRETARY
+5. THE HONORARY SECRETARY

 6. BANK ACCOUNT